KIZI/LinkedHypernymsDataset/README.md

 For each command you must set path to the properties file as first argument of the script launcher (-DaddArgs=module.properties).
 The first command indexes datasets by Lucene; the second one extracts hypernyms for all DBpedia resources and saves results to the output directory.
 After these steps you can continnue to the next module.

 Optionaly: The extraction process can be started in parallel.
-You can **map** it to more processes by specifying a start pointer and final pointer; then you can **reduce** these pieces to the one result file.
+You can **map** it to more processes by specifying a start pointer and a final pointer; then you can **reduce** these pieces to the one result file.

     mvn scala:run -Dlauncher=runner -DaddArgs=module.properties|10000|20000       -- this command handles all resources from 10000 to 20000
     mvn scala:run -Dlauncher=stats -DaddArgs=module.properties                    -- this command shows number of all resources

-Optionaly: For the parallel processing in your local computer by using a multiple core processor, you can use the MapReduce module.
+Optionaly: For the parallel multi-thread processing in your local computer by using a multiple core processor, you can use the MapReduce module.
 Go to the MapReduce directory and run the extraction proccess for multiple threads by this maven command (the first arg is a number of resources being extracted in one thread, the optionaly second arg is a path to the maven executive file):

     mvn scala:run -Dlauncher=starter -DaddArgs=20000
     OR